xunilrj/sandbox/sources/cpp/lru/readme.md

 ```
 https://en.cppreference.com/w/cpp/container/list/pop_front

-A good start, but std::foward_list does not have anything to "insert at the end".
+A good start, but std::forward_list does not have anything to "insert at the end".
 So we will ignore it here.

 std::list have.